jparrill/hypershift-disconnected/docs/content/IPv4/mgmt-cluster/compact-ipv4.md

 !!! note

-    In order to know what means each of this parameters you can check the official documentation [here](https://kcli.readthedocs.io/en/latest/#how-to-use)
+    To understand the meaning of each of these parameters, you can refer to the official documentation [here](https://kcli.readthedocs.io/en/latest/#how-to-use).

 ### Deployment

-To start the provisioning procedure we need to execute this:
+To initiate the provisioning procedure, execute the following:

 ```bash
 kcli create cluster openshift --pf mgmt-compact-hub-ipv4.yaml